Human IFN-omega HEK293 Overexpression Lysate: Product Information

 Human IFN-omega 1 Overexpression Lysate; Human IFNW1 Overexpression Lysate; Human interferon omega-1 Overexpression Lysate

 IFN-omega Background Information

-IFNs are a large family of proteins having antiviral, antiproliferative, and immunomodulatory effects, and are divided into two major classes, type I and type II, on the basis of differences in receptor binding and nucleotide sequence.
+IFNs are a large family of proteins having antiviral, antiproliferative, and immunomodulatory effects, and are divided into two major classes, type I and type II, based on differences in receptor binding and nucleotide sequence.
 Type I IFNs consist of IFN α, β, τ, and ω and bind to the type I IFN receptor, whereas IFN-γ is the only type II IFN and is specific for the type II IFN receptor.
 Human IFN-ω, was identified by three independent groups in 1985 and is structurally related to IFN-α and -β.
 Both human IFN-ω and IFN-α are produced by virally induced leukocytes and have similar antiviral activities on human cell lines, and a sizeable proportion (at least 1%) of the total antiviral activity of leukocyte IFN is contributed by IFN-ωl.
-In addition, it was reported that IFN-ω could inhibit the growth of human tumors in vivo.
+Also, it was reported that IFN-ω could inhibit the growth of human tumors in vivo.

 interferon, omega 1

 Capon D.J., et al.,(1985), Two distinct families of human and bovine interferon-alpha genes are coordinately expressed and encode functional polypeptides.
 Mol.
 Cell.
 Biol.
 5:768-779.